jwaliszko/ExpressiveAnnotations/README.md

 ###What is the context behind this implementation?

-Simplicity.
-Declarative validation is more convenient.
-Cleaner and more compacted code goes hand in hand with it.
+Declarative validation is simply more convenient in many cases.
+Cleaner and more compacted code goes hand in hand with it, because all validation logic can be defined within the model metadata.

 ###What is the difference between declarative and imperative programming?